daifdaifdaif/sickbotsocial/README.md

 4. *add .jpg images to folder `insta-pics/` (optional)*
 5. run `cd sickbotsocial && python jj-quote.py`

-created image files are found in the `output` directory.
+quotes are output in terminal. created image files are found in the `output` directory.

 _________